apache/spark/docs/mllib-dimensionality-reduction.md

 ### Performance
 We assume $n$ is smaller than $m$.
 The singular values and the right singular vectors are derived from the eigenvalues and the eigenvectors of the Gramian matrix $A^T A$.
-The matrix storing the right singular vectors $U$, is computed via matrix multiplication as
+The matrix storing the left singular vectors $U$, is computed via matrix multiplication as
 $U = A (V S^{-1})$, if requested by the user via the computeU parameter.
 The actual method to use is determined automatically based on the computational cost: